RakipGit/Privileged_Access_Management_PAM_Devolutions_Lab/README.md

 ```

 The `dvls-mgmt` account remains the local administrator account used by DVLS for management operations.
 The `poppi` account is the managed local account whose password is rotated by PAM.

+### 17. Enabling RDP on the Workgroup VM

+- Enabled Remote Desktop on the workgroup VM.
+- Allowed RDP through the firewall.
+- Confirmed that the VM could accept RDP connections on port 3389.

+The RDP connection was later used by Remote Desktop Manager to open the session as the managed local account.